-We undertake and commission research to provide evidence-based information for our members and the organisation.
+We undertake and commission research and produce reports to provide evidence-based information for our members and the organisation.
 Our analysis covers:

 Our work underpins many of the functions carried out by the Law Society in delivering its strategic aims to support, promote and represent solicitors.

 Law Society 2015 GC350 study shows that in-house legal teams are growing their influence and credibility, and two thirds of GC now have a seat on the board.

 The Law Society welcomed a report from the SRA describing a positive picture for solicitors' anti-money laundering compliance.

 For the second year running professional indemnity insurance (PII) renewal went smoothly for the vast majority of firms, our 2015-16 PII survey has found.

 This report describes the size and composition of the solicitors' profession and describes trends in entry to the profession.